PrernaSharma96/Forecasting-of-E-Commerce-Products/README.md

 Category: Different categories of items ordered through E-Commerce Profit updated: It represents profit of the E commerce website of a company on a weekly basis.

-Links to my group members' GitHub profiles: [Jai Hinduja](https://github.com/Jaihinduja/) and [Karan Shah](https://github.com/KaranS279).
+Links to my group members' GitHub profile: [Karan Shah](https://github.com/KaranS279).